|Cashier||Student Accounts||Collections||Financial Aid|

 1098-T’s are available the last week of January for the previous tax year and are accessed through the student's MYUWF account.

 The University of West Florida is not in a position to advise you regarding your eligibility for any income tax credit or to assist you with preparing your income tax return.
-For official IRS information refer to IRS Publication 970, Tax Benefits for Higher Education, or the IRS web site.
+For official IRS information refer to IRS Publication 970, Tax Benefits for Higher Education.

 Financial Aid Disbursement